Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

 Amazon affiliate links have been included.

 In this post, I’ll explain how I use The Napping House to promote various language and early literacy skills.
-Included, you’ll see pictures of a resource I created to use with my clients and daughter.
+Included, you’ll see pictures of a resource I created to use with my clients.
 This delightful book companion is available by clicking HERE.

-This book companion includes multiple activities to stimulate language and early literacy skills.
+This 40-page book companion includes multiple activities to expand your students’ vocabulary, practice storytelling, answer wh-questions, stimulate problem solving and encourage early literacy skills.

 Going on a Picture Walk